sandwwraith/KEEP/proposals/extensions/serialization.md

 ## Core API overview and mental model

 At a glance, kotlinx.serialziation tries to provide abstraction over different serialization formats by exposing API which can encode primitive types one-by-one.
 Compiler plugin can make proper usage of this API, since it knows everything about which fields a class consists of.
-In somewhat, this plugin could be equivalent to [parcelize plugin](android-parcelable.md), but for slightly bigger API.
+In somewhat, this plugin could be equivalent to [parcelize plugin](android-parcelable.md), but for bigger API.

 To support all use cases presented in corresponding section above, we make clear distinction between **serialization** process and **encoding** process.
 Here's our glossary:

 * **Serialization** is a process of transforming one single entity to a stream of its elements.
 Each element is either a primitive or a complex entity, latter is transformed recursively.
 In the end, serializer emits a stream of primitive elements.

 * **Encoding** is a processing of elements stream.
 In contrary to traditional definition of serialization, we don't say that encoder must write elements to some storage.
-It could (e.g. JSON encoder saves elements to string and encapsulates all knowledge about char encoding, delimiters, etc...), but it also could process stream in-memory to transform or aggregate elements.
+It could do this (e.g. JSON encoder saves elements to string and encapsulates all knowledge about char encoding, delimiters, etc...), but it also could process stream in-memory to transform or aggregate elements.

 > Inverse processes are called **deserialization** and **decoding** correspondingly.